 Unlike the human flu, canine influenza is not a seasonal illness.
 Dogs can become infected any time of the year.
 The first cases were detected in the United States in 2004, now Alaska, Hawaii, Nebraska, and North Dakota are the only states with no reported cases of dog flu.

 So, how can you protect your pets when you travel together?
-First, you need to understand how the disease is transmitted and where dogs are most commonly infected.
+First, you need to understand how dog flu is transmitted and where pets are most commonly infected.

 READ MORE ⇒ How to Tell If Your Dog Has a Fever

-Before your next road trip, talk to your veterinarian about the prevalence of dog flu where you’ll be traveling.
+Before your next road trip, talk to your veterinarian about the prevalence of canine influenza where you’ll be traveling.
 Discuss any plans to use a boarding or day care facility for your pet and whether you’ll be visiting dog parks and beaches.
-Also consider any health issues that could affect your dog’s natural immune response to the virus.
+Also consider any additional health issues that could affect your dog’s natural immune response to the virus.